loader image

 INPUTS

-• 34 investor-related engagements
+• 11 investor-related engagements

-• 1 REIT-level CSR activity
+• 2 REIT-level CSR activities transparent

 • Various stakeholder engagement strategies